 The primary research interests in Dr. Lu’s laboratory focus on four scientific areas: 1.
 Molecular genetics of renal tract development and birth defects in the kidney and urinary tract; 2.
-Biological functions and disease mechanisms of the renal tract birth defect genes and their roles after birth in common kidney disease; 3.
+Biological functions and disease mechanisms of renal tract birth defect genes and their roles after birth in common kidney disease; 3.
 SLIT-ROBO and ZEB signaling in kidney development and disease; 4.
 Discover and develop novel drug targets and therapeutics for patients with kidney disease.

 Congenital anomalies of the kidney and urinary tract (CAKUT) is a complex birth defect with a diverse phenotypic spectrum, including kidney anomalies (e.g. renal agenesis, multicystic dysplastic kidney (MCDK), renal cystic disease, hydronephrosis), and ureteric anomalies (e.g. vesicoureteral reflux (VUR), reflux nephropathy, and obstructive uropathy) (Ref 1, 2).
 CAKUT is a genetically heterogeneous disorder with an incidence of 1 in 100 infants and accounts for up to 50-60% of the diagnoses underlying chronic kidney disease among the 0 to 12-year age group.
-CAKUT is also the leading cause of chronic kidney disease and renal failure in children and may manifest as primary renal diseases in adults as increasing numbers of children with congenital or inherited renal tract birth defects are surviving to adulthood.
-Despite the high incidence of CAKUT in children with chronic kidney disease, the genetic and molecular bases of CAKUT remain largely unclear.
+CAKUT is also the leading cause of chronic kidney disease and renal failure in children and a major risk factor for kidney failure in adults (Ref 3).
+Despite high incidence of CAKUT in children and adults with chronic kidney disease and renal failure, the genetic and molecular bases of CAKUT remain largely unclear.

 (1).
 Lu W, Bush KT, Nigam SK.
 Regulation of ureteric bud outgrowth and the consequences of disrupted development.
 In Kidney Development, Disease, Repair and Regeneration (ed.
 Little MH), Pages 209-227 (Elsevier, 2016) (http://www.sciencedirect.com/science/article/pii/B9780128001028000187)